 by George H. Selfies, Surfing, Shopping, Scavenging, Sushi, and Spanish…That’s a real mouthful (just like the atún rojo nigiri I had today).
 To mix things up I’ll go sans haiku this time.
-At the end of this first week I’m just starting to feel like we have all figured out what we want to do and, seeing how fast this week went by, I hope we all have time to do it.
+At the end of this first week, I’m just starting to feel like we have all figured out what we want to do and, seeing how fast this week went by, I hope we all have time to do it.
 I’ll start with the first item in the title: selfies.
-For those less Instagram-savvy, a “selfie” is a picture you take with your phone of yourself.
+For that less Instagram-savvy, a “selfie” is a picture you take with your phone of yourself.
 I’m not the resident expert on this subject (ask the girls how it’s done) but three of us dudes decided to try one by the cathedral in Cádiz and it turned out pretty well:

 Next item: Surfing.
 Just yesterday the whole group took the bus down to Playa Cortadura: a long, beautiful beach with some fantastic breaks for both surfing and just swimming.
 It was unbelievably fun.
 The water was perfect, the sun was out, and we were, as we Californians say, “shreddin’ the gnar”.
 It was totally radical, brah, like out of this world–oh my, excuse me.
 I get a little carried away with the surfer lingo.
 Anyways, after surfing there was a general consensus that we would find time to do that again–just one more thing on a list that is slowing being completed yet slowly growing longer as we learn more and more about Cádiz, which brings me to the next item on the agenda… Shopping.
 Again, this is not my field of expertise, but the men have had our own little chances to wade into the maelstrom of discounts and fitting rooms that is so strangely lucrative to our female counterparts.
 I don’t want to spend too long on this subject–I’ll just share a quick picture of a product I DID NOT PURCHASE.
 Worry not, Mom and Dad.
 I’m not totally European yet.
 And yes, I know I have a tan line.